MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/3_AzureAI/0_AISearch/demos/2_Index_Increase.md

 > - Indexing: You define indexes `(like a database schema) that organize documents for fast retrieval.`
 > - Search queries: `Full‑text search, filters, facets, and ranking` across structured and unstructured data.
 > - AI enrichment: You can `attach skills (like OCR, entity recognition, or language detection) to enrich raw content during indexing.`
-> - Scalability by tiers: Different pricing tiers (Free, Basic, Standard S1–S3, S3 HD) `set hard limits on how many indexes, documents, and storage you can use.`
+> - Scalability by tiers: Different pricing tiers (Free, Basic, Standard S1–S3, S3 HD) `set hard limits on how many indexes, documents, and storage you can use.` For example:

 ## How LLMs fit in?